 To encourage more home cooks to take advantage of this small-but-mighty blade, we designed our own perfect variation.
-Ahead of its launch on July 21, here’s what stands out.
+Here are 3 of our favorite features that stand out.

 Curved, Beak-Like Shape